J-onny/alx-low_level_programming/README.md

 # alx-low_level_programming
-This is a c repository
+This is a c repository and today i begin my journey in c